 The two new IWC SC working papers referenced by Sea Shepherd (again, only by example) also counter NMFS's argument that "the number of gray whale deaths this year do not provide an appropriate basis to delay the hearing."
 Id.
-Specifically, these papers may help to explain the rash of recent gray whale strandings (standing now at 57 dead whales, including 12 additional strandings since Sea Shepherd filed its Motion on May 10th - just 7 days ago), which may signal the beginning of a new Unusual Mortality Event.
+Specifically, these papers may help to explain the rash of recent gray whale strandings (standing now at 57 dead whales, including 12 additional strandings since Sea Shepherd filed its Motion on May $10^{\text{th}}$ - just 7 days ago), which may signal the beginning of a new Unusual Mortality Event.
 See Sommermeyer Decl., at ¶ 10.
-On this point, NMFS speculatively states: "While we have yet to determine the cause of the increased strandings in 2019, with gray whales at record numbers in recent history it would not be unexpected to see increasing whale densities translate into higher mortality / strandings and lower calf production and survival."
+On this point, NMFS speculatively states: "While we have yet to determine the cause of the increased strandings in 2019, 1 with gray whales at record numbers in recent history it would not be unexpected to see increasing 2 whale densities translate into higher mortality / strandings and lower calf production and survival."
+3 NMFS's Response, at 13.
+To the extent that NMFS is arguing that the strandings are due to gray 4 whales reaching carrying capacity, it should be noted that a reduction in carrying capacity due to 5 climate change may also be responsible.
+See F. Ronzón-Contreras et al., Gray whales' body 6 condition in Laguna San Ignacio, BCS, México, during 2019 winter breeding season, 7 SC/68A/CMP/13, available at https://portal.iwc.int/e/sc68a# (login required) ("Perhaps during the 8 past decade, the ENP gray whale population has reached the current 'carrying capacity' of its high-9 latitude feeding areas, and/or that the capacity for the marine environment to produce gray whale 10 prey has changed.").
+In any case, this new information is relevant to the criteria for granting an 11 MMPA waiver, as all cumulative impacts must be considered, and, thus, should be considered now, 12 not "during the final decision-making and preparation of an [sic] Final Environmental Impact 13 Statement for this matter."
 NMFS's Response, at 13.
-To the extent that NMFS is arguing that the strandings are due to gray whales reaching carrying capacity, it should be noted that a reduction in carrying capacity due to climate change may also be responsible.
-See F. Ronzón-Contreras et al., Gray whales' body condition in Laguna San Ignacio, BCS, México, during 2019 winter breeding season, SC/68A/CMP/13, available at https://portal.iwc.int/e/sc68a# (login required) ("Perhaps during the past decade, the ENP gray whale population has reached the current 'carrying capacity' of its high- latitude feeding areas, and/or that the capacity for the marine environment to produce gray whale prey has changed.").
-In any case, this new information is relevant to the criteria for granting an MMPA waiver, as all cumulative impacts must be considered, and, thus, should be considered now, not "during the final decision-making and preparation of an [sic] Final Environmental Impact Statement for this matter."
-NMFS's Response, at 13.
-CONCLUSION For the foregoing reasons, Sea Shepherd respectfully requests that Judge Jordan grant its reasonable request for an extension of at least 90 days.
-Sea Shepherd further renews its request for an expedited ruling on its motion in order to secure a decision before the May 20th deadline.
+14